breandan/kotlingrad/README.md

   if (i == exp) acc else pow(base, exp, acc * base, i.next())
 ```

-However, we note that computing `pow(a, b)` using this representation requires 𝓞(a↑↑↑b) operations using [Knuth notation](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation).
-Clearly, we need to do better if this encoding is to be usable.
+However, we note that computing `pow(a, b)` using this representation requires 𝓞(a↑b) operations using [Knuth notation](https://en.wikipedia.org/wiki/Knuth%27s_up-arrow_notation).
+Clearly, we must do better if this encoding is to be usable.
 We can make `Nat` more efficient by introducing the following subtype, which forces implementors to define a native addition operator:

 ```kotlin
 interface Group<T>: Nat<T> {